storj/docs/code/Architecture.md

 # Architecture

-This document describes code architecture of Storj and how things are implemented.
+This document describes how things are implemented.

 ## Concepts